 Laundry rooms are provided in the basement of the suite style buildings, on the first floor of the corridor buildings, on each floor of Gregory Hall and University Commons, and in each unit of University Village Townhouses.
 These rooms are open and available 24 hours a day.
 Laundry facilities are included in the room rate and require no currency to operate.
 Availability of the machines can be found here.
 These facilities are to be used by resident students only.

 There is daily US Postal mail service delivery provided to all halls.
 Roommates will be assigned a locked mailbox in the main lobby of their residence hall.
 Carry your mailbox key with you as mail cannot be handed out over the counter as per Federal Post Office regulations.
-Packages, special delivery, certified, insured, registered and postage due mail will be held in the residence hall office.
-Residents in receipt of these items will be notified and may pick up their mail during posted office hours.
-Students need to produce identification and must sign for these items in person.

 If your mailing address is not formatted as shown, it will DELAY your mail as UPS or USPS will have to try and locate your address.
 Please take that into consideration when ordering packages.
 Your mailing address is formatted as follows:

 Room number and building (EXAMPLE: 900 Alumni Hall)